 7. Wood pallets

-A favourite among DIYers and creative interior decorators, wood pallets are more than warehouse castaways.
-Apart from stacking, painting and placing cushions on them to transform them into day beds or sofas for your outdoor living spaces, wood pallets can make for effective privacy screens.
+A favorite among DIYers and creative interior decorators, wood pallets are more than warehouse castaways.
+Apart from stacking, painting, and placing cushions on them to transform them into day beds or sofas for your outdoor living spaces, wood pallets can make for effective privacy screens.

 Simply lay them on one side, stack and nail them together, then stain or paint them.
 You can also attach artificial plants, LED lights, or even creeping vines for added privacy.